We are a Federal Debt Relief Agency. We help people file for bankruptcy relief under the Bankruptcy Code.

 We are committed to making this website compliant with the ADA (Americans with Disabilities).
 We wish all of our visitors to be able to access our services.
 We are bringing sections of our internet presence into ADA compliance following the relevant and applicable portions of W3C Level One guidelines.

 If you encounter an accessibility issue, please specify the page in your email.
 To enable us to respond in a manner that will be of most help to you, please indicate:

 – Your preferred format (software/tools, electronic format, print size, etc.)

 – Your contact information, so we can reach you if additional information is required

+It is our ongoing goal to develop a website that is fully accessible to everyone.
 We will make reasonable accommodations for people with disabilities in accordance with the Americans with Disabilities Act.